isomerpages/pa-cdcne/_events/Past Events/Action for Women's Health.md

 <p>Over two action-packed days, attendees were treated to a plethora of activities
 from Zumba to chair yoga, expert advice, and insightful discussions aimed at empowering individuals to take charge of their health journey.</p>
-<p>The event kicked off with an electrifying performance by cancer survivors
+<p>The event kicked off with esteemed speakers including Mayor Desmond Choo
-from the Singapore Cancer Society, setting the tone for a day filled with inspiration and empowerment.
-Esteemed speakers including Mayor Desmond Choo and Guest-of-Honour Minister Masagos Zulklifli delivered impactful addresses, emphasizing the importance of proactive health management.</p>
+and Guest-of-Honour Minister Masagos Zulklifli delivered impactful addresses, emphasizing the importance of proactive health management.</p>
 <p>A highlight of the event was the engaging panel discussion on breast health,
 featuring Head of SingHealth Duke-NUS Breast Centre, Dr. Veronique Tan, and breast cancer survivor, Pan Ling Ling.
 Their compelling narratives